Kade-github/openfl-haxeflixel-video-code/README.md

 # Solution for the desktop build
 Now how will we setup the video on desktop? \
 Well in webm player there is `NO` audio support because it's broken lol so now we are in trouble but do not worry because ffmpeg is here to save us. \
-My solution is to `Audio Sync` a way of Synchronizing the audio version of the video to the video `You must have an ogg file either just the video's audio or just empty audio that lasts as long as the video's time`. \
+My solution is to `Audio Sync` a way of Synchronizing the audio version of the video to the video `You must have an ogg file either just the video's audio or just empty audio that lasts as long as the video's time (i made a solution so if you don't have audio on your video then just don't make an ogg file)`. \
 So back to that ffmpeg change directory folder is a ffprobe command template i have
 ```cmd
 ffprobe -v error -count_frames -select_streams v:0 -show_entries stream=nb_read_frames -of default=nokey=1:noprint_wrappers=1 "yourvideo.mp4"